-Week 1 of YWCA Utah's Racial Equity & Social Justice Challenge.
+Week 1 of YWCA Utah's Racial Equity and Social Justice Challenge.
 Poetry Still Happens with Trish Hopkinson and Taylor Fang, Student Poet of the West.
-Everyday People's Sue Robbins with a sneak peek at the Utah Film Center’s 17th Annual Damn These Heels Film Festival.
+Everyday People's Sue Robbins with a sneak peek at the Utah Film Center's 17th Annual Damn These Heels Film Festival.

 Poetry Still Happens, featuring Trish Hopkinson of Rock Canyon Poets and Taylor Fang, this year's Student Poet of the West.

 Everyday People's Sue Robbins talks with the Utah Film Center's Davey Davis for a sneak peek of the 17th Annual Damn These Heels Queer Film Festival.
 To get your tickets to this year's virtual film festival, click here.

 - July 10-19: 17th Annual Damn These Heels Queer Film Festival, online at various times.
 Hosted by Utah Film Center: "Are you ready?
 We are!
 Utah Film Center is excited to present the 17th year of Damn These Heels, a festival for all who want to celebrate our community’s diversity by sharing LGBTQ history, culture, ideas, struggles, and triumphs through film.